Rod Library--Special Collections

 Transportation has been a recurring issue at UNI throughout its history.
-However, back in the early years, students had different transportation concerns than where to park a vehicle on campus.
+However, in the early years, students had transportation concerns that were differrent from finding a parking place on campus.

 By 1896, the date of above photograph, Cedar Falls and the ISNS community were growing closer to each other.
 The photo was taken looking northeast from the middle of campus.
-The current Ethnic Minorities Cultural and Educational Center is the large brick building on the right lower side.
+The current Honors Cottage is the large brick building on the right lower side.
 Normal Street, now called College Street, runs in front of this building.

-Transportation via horse and buggy was still very popular however.
-This is a photograph from the 1905 Old Gold yearbook of the Normal Hill postman Charlie Bley and his old horse Dick.
+Transportation via horse and buggy was still popular, however.
+This is a photograph from the 1905 yearbook of the Normal Hill postman Charlie Bley and his old horse Dick.

-The two had been delivering mail to area residents for 13 years when this photo was taken.
+The two had been delivering mail to area residents for thirteen years when this photo was taken.

 Roads and Sidewalks

-For many years the roads surrounding the ISNS were dirt covered.
+For many years the roads surrounding the ISNS were dirt.
 When it rained and when the snow melted in the spring, getting around was very messy.
-Early sidewalks on campus were covered with wooden planks to protect one's feet.
+Early sidewalks on campus were simply wooden planks to protect one's feet.
 The streets and sidewalks were not paved until the early 1900s.

-The above photograph of former President Homer Seerley and his family outside the original President's home, now called the EMCEC, in 1891.
-The sidewalks are constructed of wood planks.
+The above photograph shows President Homer Seerley and his family outside the original President's home, now called the Honors Cottage, in 1891.
+The sidewalks are constructed of wooden planks.

 Normal Street in 1897.
 Notice the long mud puddles and muddy street.